KiClaudia/antibioticAnalysis/README.md

 # 3/22/2024
 New redo series in code has to do with me redoing analysis using tx_time (combo of lps abx time) as a new 1 way model

+# 3/27/2024
+New redo series also contain my origianl 3-way model (I redid it with lm code as opposed to anova but that should give the exact same results)